Skip to main content

 Interactives: Marie Curie's Classroom, Radiocarbon Dating

-This page titled 20.8: Nuclear Reactions is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 20.8: Nuclear Reactions is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?